JTPharmD/sdai-wde-02-interactive-forms/README.md

 ## Testing

 After completing the form, open the `index.html` file in a web browser to test the form's functionality.

+1. Try submitting the form without filling in some of the required fields, such as the name, email, or resume.
+Observe how the browser prevents the form from being submitted and highlights the missing fields.
-Ensure all validations work as expected, such as the correct format for email and age constraints.
+2. Ensure all validations work as expected, such as the correct format for email and the age constraints.

 ## Conclusion